nerab/paradeiser/README.md

       par pomodoro finish

 when the pomodoro is over.
+A similar command exists as

+      par break finish

+which is called by `at` when the break is over.

 When a pomodoro is started, Paradeiser enqueues itself to `at` like this: